 - i.
-For goods provided by Sunrise Medical Pty Ltd within Australia the warranty on the frame and/or cross brace is 5 years. - ii.
-For goods provided by Sunrise medical Pty Ltd in Australia, our goods come with a guarantee by Sunrise Medical that cannot be excluded under Australian Consumer Law. - iii.
-You are entitled to a replacement or refund for a major failure and for compensation for any foreseeable loss or damage. - iv.
-You are also entitled to have the goods repaired or replaced if the goods fail to be of acceptable quality and the failure does not amount to a major failure. - v.
+For goods distributed by Sunrise Medical Pty Ltd in Australia, our goods come with a guarantee by Sunrise Medical (on behalf of the manufacturer) that cannot be excluded under Australian Consumer Law. - ii.
+You are entitled to a replacement or refund for a major failure and for compensation for any foreseeable loss or damage. - iii.
+You are also entitled to have the goods repaired or replaced if the goods fail to be of acceptable quality and the failure does not amount to a major failure. - iv.
 The benefits to you given by this warranty are in addition to your other rights and remedies under a law in relation to the goods to which the warranty relates.

-Sunrise Medical Australia Pty Ltd. 11 Daniel Street Wetherill Park, NSW 2164 Phone: (02) 9678 6600 Email: enquiries@sunrisemedical.com.au www.SunriseMedical.com.au
+Sunrise Medical Australia Pty Ltd.

+11 Daniel Street

+Wetherill Park, NSW 2164

+Phone: (02) 9678 6600

+Email: enquiries@sunrisemedical.com.au

+www.SunriseMedical.com.au